DSpace-Labs/DSpace-Docker-Images/docker-compose-files/angular-dev-compose/README.md

 {% include nav.html %}
-## Running Standalone DSpace Angular connected to an External REST service
+## Developing Standalone DSpace Angular connected to an External REST service

 The DSpace Angular UI has a client (js) and a server component (Node js).
 Each component needs to point to the proper REST API.
 - js client - this is defined in environment.dev.js